Jesseatgao/bdownload/README.md

 `--ca-certificate CA_CERTIFICATE`

-    path to the preferred CA bundle file or directory with certificates of trusted CAs.
+    path to the preferred CA bundle file (.pem) or directory with certificates in PEM format of trusted CAs.
-    NB the directory must have been processed using the `c_rehash` utility from OpenSSL
+    NB the directory must have been processed using the `c_rehash` utility from OpenSSL.
+Also, the cert files in the directory each only contain one CA certificate

 `--certificate CERTIFICATE`